Adolescent Medicine Fellowship

 About the Fellowship

-The Division of Adolescent Medicine at Children’s Hospital Los Angeles was established in 1963, making it one of the most established adolescent medicine divisions in the United States, and the first on the West Coast.
+The Division of Adolescent and Young Adult Medicine at Children’s Hospital Los Angeles was established in 1963, making it one of the most established adolescent medicine divisions in the United States, and the first on the West Coast.
 The Division has been training adolescent medicine fellows and producing experts in the field since 1967.
 In fact, the national Society for Adolescent Health and Medicine was formed in our division, and was based in our office for many years prior to centralizing its headquarters in the Midwest.
 Most recently, the Division was awarded a Leadership Education in Adolescent Health (LEAH) grant from the Maternal and Child Health Bureau, making it one of only seven LEAH programs nationwide.

 Learn More About the Training Program

 Our traditional fellowship is a three-year program intended to prepare fellows for a career in clinical and academic adolescent medicine (please see ‘program tracks’ below for additional details).
 It features an interdisciplinary, bio-psychosocial model of care, and offers fellows a unique, rich clinical experience via numerous programs and training sites.
 It also offers extensive opportunity to conduct original research, and to participate in ongoing research, with formal mentoring through the Division’s faculty, as well as utilization of resources at The Saban Research Institute and the Keck School of Medicine at the University of Southern California.
 Additionally, the program aims to prepare fellows for board certification in adolescent medicine.
 The Division’s programs and faculty have been recognized both locally and nationally, through numerous ongoing research and service grants, as well as through many awards.

 - Clinical Experience

 Our clinical experiences are tailored to expose fellows to adolescents in a variety of settings: